Aisling Capital

 Series C in 2016

-Spirox, Inc., based in Menlo Park, California, is a medical device company focused on improving the quality of life for patients with nasal obstruction, particularly those suffering from nasal valve collapse (NVC).
-Formerly known as Nasoform, Spirox has developed the LATERA absorbable nasal implant, which offers a minimally invasive treatment option for this common yet often undertreated condition.
-The implant addresses weakened lateral wall cartilage, a significant contributor to nasal airway obstruction.
-Founded in 2011, Spirox aims to complete product development, secure marketing authorization in the United States, and initiate commercialization efforts to make their innovative solution available to patients.
-As of July 2017, Spirox operates as a subsidiary of Entellus Medical, Inc.
+Spirox, Inc. is a medical device company based in Menlo Park, California, that specializes in improving the quality of life for patients experiencing nasal obstruction due to nasal valve collapse (NVC).
+Founded in 2011 and formerly known as Nasoform LLC, Spirox has developed the LATERA absorbable nasal implant, which offers a minimally invasive solution for treating one of the most prevalent yet often overlooked causes of nasal obstruction.
+The LATERA implant is designed to address weakened lateral wall cartilage, providing ENT specialists and facial plastic surgeons with an effective option to alleviate nasal airway obstruction.
+As of 2017, Spirox operates as a subsidiary of Entellus Medical, Inc.

 Syros Pharmaceuticals